PILOTS

 Terrasos is supporting the development of the Alto Río San Juan Habitat Bank – Yerrecuy project, the first Habitat Bank registered and operated by an Afro-Colombian community in Colombia.
 It is located in the Chocó biogeographical region, a biodiversity hotspot of the country that is threatened by habitat loss and climate change.
 Through biodiversity credits, this stewardship project aims at securing long-term protection for natural resources in the territory belonging to the Alto San Juan ASOCASAN Community Council.
 The project's governance includes an ethno-development plan to ensure alignment and communication with the whole community and inclusion of its interests, and a performance-based payment model.

-Waddapt is a service provider, combining a business-to-client approach through a marketplace connecting buyers interested in purchasing biodiversity units with on-the-ground projects co-designed with communities.
+Wadappt is a service provider, combining a business-to-client approach through a marketplace connecting buyers interested in purchasing biodiversity units with on-the-ground projects co-designed with communities.
 Block-chain technology is used to secure proof of measurement collected through participatory science protocols on predefined metrics.
-One of the proposed projects focuses on the protection of the black rhino in Namibia where guards are equipped with a phone application that lets them record evidence and upload it on Waddapt.
-All collected data is openly accessible on Waddapt’s website, and buyers have a specific dashboard dedicated to the project, funded by the units they bought, monitoring all defined metrics of the project.
-With this service, Waddapt aims to match biodiversity credit projects and buyers, as well as limit the costs for projects where the use of distributed ledger technology limits the need for validation and verification body interventions.
+One of the proposed projects focuses on the protection of the black rhino in Namibia where guards are equipped with a phone application that lets them record evidence and upload it on Wadappt.
+All collected data is openly accessible on Wadappt's website, and buyers have a specific dashboard dedicated to the project, funded by the units they bought, monitoring all defined metrics of the project.
+With this service, Wadappt aims to match biodiversity credit projects and buyers, as well as limit the costs for projects where the use of distributed ledger technology limits the need for validation and verification body interventions.

 Wildlife Conservation Society